 Please note: The workflow approach in Digital Earth is focusing on the aspect of linking concepts, data and methods.
 Scientific workflow systems such as Keppler or Taverna are not the purpose of Digital Earth.

-In Digital Earth we develop both workflow components and workflows to improve integrated data- driven science.
-The workflow components are methods and tools to preprocess, explore, analyze and visualize data.
+In Digital Earth we develop both workflow components (software commponents) and workflows to improve integrated data- driven science.
+The software components are methods and tools to preprocess, explore, analyze and visualize data.
 The workflows are descriptions of procedures to fulfill a scientific task, such as identifying the best place and time for monitoring, or identifying a river plume in the sea, or assessing hydro-meteorological controls of flood events.
 On the conceptual level they describe the methodical approach how to solve a scientific problem and answer a scientific question; on the operational level they describe the concrete chain of methods executed in the digital workflow.
 To realize the workflow approach of Digital Earth we developed a component-based software concept; it is the basis for the implementation of all Digital Earth workflow components.
 Our developments are based on two main exemplary show cases and several secondary application cases.

 The main show cases are: